-Programmatic exports.
 If you need to export many pages or export programmatically, there are many complex options available.
 Here is some basic information on approaching a programmatic export:

 - Intra-wiki and case links are relative – tricky

-- If you use plugins in your wiki such as the Table of Contents or other Wikiblock plugins, these only put a placeholder in the HTML which is dynamically replaced on render – tricky
+- If you use plugins in your wikis such as the Table of Contents or other Wiki block plugins, these only put a placeholder in the HTML which is dynamically replaced on render – tricky

-- Spider the wiki either as a user would, or better with the XML API. convert links, etc, apply styles and save the documents in your desired format.
-See this article for an outline.
+- Spider the wiki either as a user would, or better with the XML API, converts links, applies styles, and saves the documents in your desired format.
+See this article about online documentation to know more.